 An HRA or Health Reimbursement Account is an account that is set up by the College in which it deposits money for you to cover eligible expenses.
 This account is paired with the PPO ($1250/$2500 deductible) health plan.
-The College will deposit $625 for single and $1,500 for family plans.
+For 2016, the College will deposit into the HRA Accounts $450 for single and $900 for family plans.
 It will also be used to deposit Wellness incentive money for participants in this health plan.
-The benefit of an HRA over the FSA is that the money will roll over from year to year.
+The benefit of an HRA over an FSA is that the money will roll over from year to year.
 It will be available to you as long as you are an active employee of the College.
 This benefit is offered to full time and part time (working at least 24 hours per week) employees.

 An HSA or Health Savings Account is an account that you set up.
 Both you and the College deposit pre-tax dollars into this account to cover eligible expenses.
 The College will deposit $450 for singles and $900 for family plans.
 It will also be used to deposit Wellness incentive money for participants in this health plan.
 Unlike the HRA or FSA, this is your personal account and can be used after you leave the College.
 This account must be paired with a Qualified High Deductible Health Plan (QHDHP).
 At SJC the qualified high deductible health plan is our PPO ($2,500/$5,000 deductible) plan.
 This benefit is offered to full time and part time (working at least 24 hours per week) employees.

 Saint Joseph’s College offers an IRS Section 403(b) defined contribution pension plan to regular full-time employees.
-After the completion of a one-year waiting period, the College contributes the equivalent of five percent (5%) of base salary to the investment company of their choice.
+After the completion of a one-year waiting period, the College contributes the equivalent of five percent (5%) of base salary to a VALIC retirement account.
 Individual participation is voluntary and available to all employees at any time.
 The amount that an employee may choose to contribute individually is subject to a maximum exclusion allowance calculation pursuant to IRS guidelines.

 After a six month waiting period, full-time employees are eligible for tuition remission.
 The equivalent of four courses per academic year may be taken, but no more than one course per semester or one online course at a time.
 They can be undergraduate and/or graduate courses.